-1. Completion of a final examination or evaluation.
+2. Successfully pass a qualifying examination and complete a final examination or evaluation.

 The Doctor of Philosophy degree in Human Nutrition is designed to prepare graduates for advanced careers that require demonstrated research skills, comprehensive knowledge of the discipline, and skills essential to the dissemination of that knowledge.
 Through their research and course work in advanced nutrition and related areas, the student will plan, conduct, manage, and publish independent, original research via the dissertation and peer-reviewed manuscripts.
 Students in the program must meet the requirements of the university and of the College of Agriculture and Natural Resources.